jfecher/ante-website/content/docs/roadmap.md

 All literals are implemented except for:

-- [~] `char` - implemented but is 1 byte rather than 4.
+- [~] `Char` - implemented but is 1 byte rather than 4.
 There is an open design question of whether ante should use rust's model for chars (4 bytes), Swift's model (variable bytes), or something else.

 ---